IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </div>

 ### Application Demo
-The demo below defines form for flight tickets that uses `igxDateRangePicker` component.
-The dates should be selected otherwise [`IgxHint`]({environment:angularApiUrl}/classes/igxhintdirective.html) is used to display validation error.
+The demo below defines a form for flight tickets that uses `igxDateRangePicker` component.
+The dates should be selected otherwise an [`IgxHint`]({environment:angularApiUrl}/classes/igxhintdirective.html) is used to display a validation error.
 The selection of the dates is restricted using [`minValue`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html#minvalue) and [`maxValue`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html#maxvalue) of the `IgxDateRangePickerComponent`

 <div class="sample-container loading" style="height:600px">
     <iframe id="flight-booking-iframe" src="{environment:demosBaseUrl}/scheduling/flight-booking" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>